brajeshwar/brajeshwar.github.io/_posts/2011/2011-10-31-do-your-business-need-to-have-a-qr-code.md

----
-layout: post
-title: Do your Business need to have a QR Code?
+# Do your Business need to have a QR Code?
----

 Theo Lagerquist, who loves how easy technology is making communications and business.
 He also loves using his favorite search engine to find <a href="http://www.soliant.com/">jobs in healthcare</a>, his iPad, and other devices to stay in touch with others.
 His business is currently developing a QR code!